 The Chairman and MD is the most senior executive in the Company and bears executive responsibility for the Company's business, as well as the responsibility for the workings of the Board.
 The Chairman and MD ensures that Board meetings are held when necessary and sets the Board meeting agenda in consultation with the Directors.
 The Chairman and MD reviews Board papers before they are presented to the Board and ensures that Board members are provided with complete, adequate and timely information.
 As a general rule, Board papers are sent to Directors in advance in order for Directors to be adequately prepared for the meeting.
 The Chairman and MD also ensures that the management staff who have prepared the papers, or who can provide additional insight into the matters to be discussed, are invited to present the papers or attend at the relevant time during the Board meetings.
 The Chairman and MD promotes active engagement and an open dialogue amongst the Directors as well as between the Board and Management.
-He also encourages constructive relations between Board and Management, and between the Executive and Independent Directors.
-At the Annual General Meeting ("AGM") and other shareholders' meetings, the Chairman and MD ensures constructive dialogue between Shareholders, the Board and Management.
+At the Annual General Meeting ("AGM") and other Shareholders' meetings, the Chairman and MD ensures constructive dialogue between Shareholders, the Board and Management.
 The Chairman and MD takes a leading role in the Company's drive to achieve and maintain a high standard of corporate governance with the full support of the Directors, Company Secretary and Management.

-In accordance with Guideline 3.3 of the Code and to promote a high standard of corporate governance, the Board has appointed Mr. Hong Pian Tee as the Lead Independent Director.
-Mr. Hong Pian Tee is available to Shareholders where they have concerns and in circumstances where contact through the normal channel of the Chairman and MD or the Chief Financial Officer ("CFO") has failed to resolve their concerns or for which such contact is inappropriate.
+In accordance with Provision 3.3 of the Code and to promote a high standard of corporate governance, the Board has appointed Mr. Hong Pian Tee as the Lead Independent Director.
+Mr. Hong Pian Tee is available to Shareholders where they have concerns and for which contact through the normal channels of communication with the Chairman and MD, the CFO or the Management are inadequate or inappropriate.